-Phase 1 of the detailed soil sampling program covered the southern two thirds of the Darius Area and outlined multi-element anomalies including gold, silver, arsenic, antimony and mercury.
+The detailed soil sampling program covered the southern two thirds of the Darius Area and outlined multielement anomalies including gold, silver, arsenic, antimony and mercury.
 Coherent anomalies, extending over a distance of 1500m, defined by >25 parts per billion ("ppb") Au and >50 ppb Au coincide with the identified structures.
 A parallel > 50 ppb Au in soil anomaly, over 1000m in length, lies further east and coincides with the distribution of bladed silica after calcite.
 The very limited drilling in the bladed silica area highlights this as a compelling new target.